scifir/scifir-units/TO-DO.md

 ## CONTROL VOLUME (1)
 - TODO: think what to do with the control_volume

-## UNITS - ADVANCED (9)
+## UNITS - ADVANCED (7)
 - TODO: sqrt() and pow() maybe should be direct for created units, instead of passing by scalar_unit again to initialize after that the other unit
-- TODO: check if it's needed to add a function is_si_basic_dimension() that gives whether the dimension is basic or not in the sense of the SI system of units
-- TODO: support and UTF32 string constructor for scalar_unit in order to allow to create dimensions directly with some Unicode characters that are not present in UTF8
 - TODO: scalar_unit should have is_valid() with some system
 - TODO: support the conversions with constexpr
-- TODO: add the operators +,-,* and / in the derived classes of scalar_unit and vector_unit with the same class in order to avoid to check that the dimensions are the same, that saves time
+- TODO: add the operators +,-,* and / in the derived classes of scalar_unit and vector_unit with the same class in order to avoid to check that the dimensions are the same, that saves time.
+Maybe use templates for that
 - TODO: check the object code resulting by testing different functions of the unit classes
 - TODO: 2d display of scalar_units and of vector_units (create a scifir_units_2d library for it)
 - TODO: 3d display of scalar_units and of vector_units (create a scifir_units_3d library for it)